dreamcatcher-tech/network/Inbox/2024-01-29 0947 choice for the front end.md

 Use deno kv as our git base store, so the git repos are instantly available, and can be globally locked.

+Could use esm.sh to import from repos directly, so whatever is published to main is pulled in.

-So switch to using deno as the
+So switch to using deno as the runtime, fresh as the delivery, and storybook as the the way to do component development.